 Brandfolder has a long roster of integrations and plugins that create a seamless workflow.
 For instance, you can:

 - Save time creating assets with creative design tool integrations, like Adobe Creative Suite.

 - Quickly find sell sheets, contracts, and sales decks right from the Salesforce interface.

 - Access and embed your Brandfolder assets directly from Microsoft PowerPoint and Word.

 - Improve efficiency by integrating with expert workflow platforms, such as Jira and InMotion Now.

 The Future of Enterprise Content Management

 In many ways, the future is now with enterprise content management.
-As more and more digital assets spread across departments, it’s becoming essential for organizations to become more efficient and secure.
+As more and more digital assets spread across departments creating the dreaded asset sprawl syndrome, it's becoming essential for organizations to become more efficient and secure.

 Enterprise content management systems are adapting to the demands of organizations looking for more agility and integration.
 As technology evolves, particularly with automation and machine learning, ECM platforms will be able to reduce manual processing time and ensure the right people can access the right content.